By Jeff Schnabel

 Visualization, especially in 3D, not only helps the engineer implement their design, but it may also form part of a fuller rendering of the end-equipment.
 This may help "sell" the design to an end-customer or key stakeholder before ever getting to the point of producing a prototype.
 And, being able to tweak a concept at this stage can dramatically reduce the number of design iterations, saving both time and money.
 Other benefits can accrue further down the line, especially for an original equipment manufacturer (OEM) that may use more than one electronics manufacturing service (EMS).
 Here the ability to easily switch production locations is enhanced by component models that are compatible with the EMS' manufacturing tools.
 Not only does this save the system designer from having to re-render their model, with the obvious time and cost benefit, but it also avoids the risk of potential errors, especially if the target CAD tool is less familiar to the engineer.

-CUI Devices’ extensive portfolio of connectors includes audio, dc power, USB, DIN, and RCA versions.
-To support these product groups, we offer 3D CAD files for these 600+ individual connector models.
+CUI Devices’ extensive portfolio of connectors includes audio, dc power, USB, DIN, modular, terminal blocks, and RCA versions.
+To support these product groups, we offer 3D CAD files as well as PCB footprints and symbols for hundreds of these individual connector models.
 They are available in most major CAD system formats, including: SolidWorks®, Pro/Engineer®, Autodesk Inventor®, Mechanical Desktop®, and many more.

 Every model in CUI Devices’ library can be previewed before downloading, with 2D views that include all six faces (front, back, top, bottom, left, and right) and a fully isometric 3D view.
 Various on-screen modes allow an engineer to zoom in and out, pan, tilt and rotate these views, and see them in different render modes – shaded, transparent, wireframe, etc. Once selected, and without the need for registration, the required CAD tool format can be selected and the model downloaded and dropped directly into the engineer's design.